NicolaiJGangdal/FitnessApp/README.md

 This is the Home Screen. <br />
 Here the user can edit the names of each of the seven day-cards. <br />
 Inside the day-cards is where each workout is kept. <br />
-Hoping to have a link to App Store soon, working on final touches <br />
-for apple to approve the app. <br />

 <div align="left">
 <img src="FitnessApp/Assets.xcassets/AppSC1.imageset/AppSC1.png" title="Home Screen" width="25%" hieght="25%">